falkr/ttm4115/pages/prep-statemachines.md

 ---

-Here we have drawn the state symbol with a compartment (like a bookshelf) and add entry and exit actions to it.
+Here we have drawn the state symbol with a compartment and add entry and exit actions to it.
 Actions that are preceded with the prefix `entry/` are executed when the state machine enters the state, and actions preceded with the prefix `exit/` run when the machine exits the state.
 In the example this cleans up the entire diagram, since we also can remove the actions from the initial transition and the transitions that target the final states.
+When we before had to add actions to all transitions entering or exiting a state, it is now enough to only declare them once within the state.

-You can list as many entry and exit actions for a state, just add a new line with the prefix `entry/` or `exit/` for each of them.
+You can list as many entry and exit actions for a state as you need, just add a new line with the prefix `entry/` or `exit/` for each of them.
 And of course, it looks nice when you list all entry actions above the exit actions.